 The resource configuration also plays an important role in the execution time of the federates.
 Figure 2(a) depicts the performance of a federate when assigned different numbers of cores for executing a computation step.
-This federate is running a Frequine application from the Princeton Application Repository for Shared-Memory Computers (PARSEC) benchmark [12] as its computation task.
+This federate is running a Frequine application from the Princeton Application Repository for Shared-Memory Computers (PARSEC) benchmark [13] as its computation task.
 This figure shows that the execution time generally decreases with the increasing amount of resources assigned to the federate.
 Thus, there is a potential for minimizing the wait time by appropriately configuring the resources assigned to the federates.
 Minimizing the wait time can be done either by providing the highest resource configuration for all the federates, or finding a resource configuration that considers the cost of assigning the resources to the federates.
 However, deciding what resource configuration to select for a given computation is a non-trivial task for a simulation developer who may not have the domain expertise of configuring and running applications in cloud computing environments.
 Performance profiling of the federates can help in understanding the relation between the resource assignment and the execution performance.
-However, these simulations might be deployed across different physical and/or virtual host environments when running in cloud computing platforms; performance profiling for such distributed simulations
+However, these simulations might be deployed across different physical and/or virtual host envi-